 The program helps ensure that communities have culturally appropriate cancer prevention and treatment information.
 UVA Cancer Center has a community health educator (CHE) that serves as a liaison between UVA Cancer Center and the community.

-CHE Outreach Activities
+Cancer National Outreach Network Activities

 - Assess the community’s health needs and resources.